 (v) the liquor was purchased by that person from the holder of a licence to sell packaged liquor, except if the licence was a wholesaler’s licence or a club licence; and

-(vi) no more than 8 persons can stay at the facility at any one time;
+(vi) no more than 8 persons can stay at the facility at any one time.

-(k) the sale or supply of liquor during a special event, if —

-(i) the liquor is produced as a part of an approved viticulture course by —

-(I) the W A College of Agriculture at either the Denmark or the Harvey campus;

-(II) Manjimup Senior High School;

-(III) Margaret River Senior High School;

-(IV) Mount Barker Senior High School;

-(V) Albany TAFE;

-(VI) Denmark TAFE; or

-(VII) Mount Barker TAFE;

-(ii) the liquor is only sold or supplied on campus or school grounds;

-(iii) the liquor is only sold or supplied by, and to, persons aged 18 years or older; and

-(iv) the amount of liquor being sold or supplied is limited —

-(I) in the case of liquor supplied for consumption on the campus or school grounds, to supply of free 30 ml samples for tasting purposes; and

-(II) in the case of packaged liquor, to provision of no more than 9 litres per person and per transaction.
+[(k) deleted]

 (1a) In subregulation (1)(e) —

 “WA territorial seas” means 12 nautical miles of sea off the coast of the State, measured from baselines determined in accordance with Part II Section 2 of the United Nations Convention on the Law of the Sea done at Montego Bay on 10 December 1982.